hypherionmc/hypheriondocs/Simple RPC/troubleshooting.md

 &nbsp;

+### Windows Only

+Make sure you are NOT running discord in administrator mode.
+Doing so will cause the mod to be denied permission to communicate with discord, so your RPC will not display!

+&nbsp;

 ### This mod crashes my game!

 This section only applies to versions before 1.3.
 A crash would occur if you have an error in your config file or if something went wrong while communicating with discord.